cypress-io/cypress-documentation/content/api/cypress-api/custom-commands.md

 <Alert type="warning">

-Note that `Cypress.Commands.add()` will throw an error when trying to add a custom command with the same name as an existing built-in Cypress command.
+Note that `Cypress.Commands.add()` will throw an error when trying to add a custom command with the same name as an existing built-in Cypress command or reserved internal function.
 In order to override the behavior of an existing command, `Cypress.Commands.overwrite()` should be used instead.
 For more information, read the section [Overwrite Existing Commands](#Overwrite-Existing-Commands).

 </Alert>